rianperassoli/medical-history-app/README.md

 npm run build
 ```

-...and start the app using...
+...and start the app using

 ```bash
 yarn start